trexjacket/trexjacket/docs_src/reference/supported.rst

 ??
 Any event can be listened for by any object, as the image below demonstrates.
 Check if this is true

+TODO: Add things that _cant_ be done using the api: change sort order, change vis colors / etc.

 .. image:: eventsonobjects.PNG